 Easter is coming, so I thought it would be apt to tell you a bit of Ukrainian traditions.
 Like most religious holidays, Easter in Eastern Europe is a mix of Christian and pagan elements.
 It’s celebrated after vernal equinox, when the day finally becomes as long as the night, and the consequent days keep getting longer.

 The week before Ester is known as Pure Week – during this time you’re supposed to tidy up the house, to take care of your garden and to finish all the work whatsoever before Thursday.
-All the baking should be done by Holy Thursday as well, and as kids my brother and me used to find it extremely hard to wait till Sunday when all the goodies were already there, filling the house with the most delicious smells 😉
+All the baking should be done by Holy Thursday as well, and as kids my brother and I used to find it extremely difficult to wait till Sunday when all the goodies were already there, filling the house with the most delicious smells 😉